 Roger Schroeder, SVD

 - Constants in Context: A Theology of Mission for Today (Maryknoll, NY: Orbis Books, 2004).
 With Stephen Bevans.
-[Also published as an Asian edition, and translated into Indonesian, Spanish, Italian, Chinese, and Korean]
+[Also published as an Asian edition, and translated into Indonesian, Spanish, Italian, Chinese, Korean, and Vietnamese]

 - Prophetic Dialogue: Reflections on Christian Mission Today (Maryknoll, NY: Orbis Books, 2011).
 With Stephen Bevans.
 [Translated into Italian and Portuguese]